OfflcerSam/stormworks-additional-workbenches-mod/README.md

 This page is to keep track of my XML edits so I don't cry later.
 Local Mod Folder: (User)\AppData\Roaming\Stormworks\data\mods\
 Mod folder has to be created if you don't have one.

-For some reason in order to add a simple workbench the mod needs all base game XML files(?).
-But to not clog up the whole folder, only the edited XMLs will be included.